ese3500/final-project-autonomous-tomato-plant/README.md

 * ATMEGA shall correctly identify the brightest light direction, and control the motors to follow it using a combination of directional moves
 * ATMEGA shall determine if the platform is in uniform lighting and not move
 * OLED screen shall immediately update after reading moisture values, i.e. every 200ms.
+* ATMEGA computes the route around blocks towards the location with strongest light

 ### 5. Hardware Requirements Specification (HRS)
 * Project shall be based on ATmega328PB and ESP 32 microcontrollers